snitchbcc/articles/2021/1/100-ARTICLES-classroom-software.md

 ---
 thumbnail: content://labfinal.jpeg
+title: >-
-title: "MCPS Announces Change To Entirely New Incredibly Complicated Classroom Software “Just For The Hell Of It”"
+  MCPS Announces Change To Entirely New Incredibly Complicated Classroom Software “Just For The Hell Of It”
+authors:
-authors: Dale Bell
+  - Dale Bell
 date: 18
 tags:
   - local